Inkdecker/Inktyping/README.md

 1 - Click **"Add Folders"**, then select 1 or more folders containing the text files **(.txt, .epubs or .pdf)** you wish to process.

+	Note : You can drag your favorite folders to the left column of the explorer to pin them for a quick access.

 2 - Enter the **keywords** you want to use to extract the sentences, you can also use **keywords** to ignore.
 The program will by default add or remove the letter [s] at the end of the given Keyword to create and search an additional form of the word.

 	[House] --> [House] & [Houses], [Cars] --> [Car] & [Cars], etc...